Initiatives for Environment

 At JHRA, which is entrusted with asset management of JHR's assets, ESG Promotion Committee mainly plays a central role.
 ESG Promotion Committee identifies and assess climate-related risks as well as consider and decide business strategies to manage risks and countermeasures as one of the ESG issues.
 The processes of identification and assessment are as follows.

-For an overview of ESG Promotion Committee and ESG Team, please refer to "Sustainability Promotion System" within ESG Initiatives.
+For an overview of ESG Promotion Committee and ESG Team, please refer to "Sustainability Promotion System" within Sustainability Management.

 Management of climate-related risks